 These updates are meant to replace existing sections or pages in the manual.
-These updates, as well as sample documents and forms for each section, are available for download free of charge from the FCMAT website at www.fcmat.org as part of the complete downloadable manual.
+The entire manual, which includes examples of and links to various sample forms and letters as well as other resources, is available for download free of charge from the FCMAT website at www.fcmat.org.